Yes In My Back Yard

 Mountain View YIMBY is excited to share our full set of endorsements for this year’s City Council elections.

-Ramirez Mayor Lucas Ramirez got our early endorsement back in July.
+Mayor Lucas Ramirez got our early endorsement back in July.
 As we wrote back then, Lucas has been a strong advocate for adding more homes in Mountain View.
 He championed efforts to tackle the missing middle housing problem, supported a local SB 330 ordinance to prevent displacement, rent stabilization of Mountain View’s mobile home parks, and more!
+During his time on the council he voted for many housing projects.
+Check out our early endorsement post for all the details!

 [Read More]